How Do ACH Payments & ACH Transactions Work?

 Examples of ACH Transactions

 93% of Americans are paid through direct deposit, meaning that the Automated Clearing House network is a part of the daily lives of most of the country already.
-Other examples of ACH payments are as follows:
+Other types of ACH transfers are as follows:

-- Paying for a wedding venue rental with bank account information
+• Paying for a wedding venue rental with routing and bank account information

-- Businesses paying for supplies with their business bank accounts
+• Businesses paying for supplies with their business checking accounts

 How Much Money Goes Through ACH Payment Processing?